-The Engineering Report didn't provide much detail on the proposed digestion process, so I decided to research elsewhere.
-At the time of writing this document, the website for the BioEnergy Innovation Center provided the following description of anaerobic digestion:
+The website for the BioEnergy Innovation Center provided the following description of anaerobic digestion:

 Anaerobic digestion (AD) is a safe and common process that uses microbes to break down organic materials into important and valuable end-products - renewable energy and an organic soil amendment.
 This widely adopted technology is used worldwide, with approximately 50 million ADs in operation across the globe, ranging from small backyard digesters to large digesters common at wastewater treatment sites, farms, and food processing facilities.
 The AD facility being developed at BIC, while innovative, is hardly a new or untested technology.